 Reassuringly, for most people hiring a skip is a far less eventful procedure.
 Customers often look for larger scale waste disposal when they are clearing out a garden, loft or maybe simply spring-cleaning their home.
 As well as being affordable, having a skip close at hand means no repeated trips to a local facility and the convenience of carrying out the work in your own time.

 There are a choice of skip sizes, so you can hire the right skip for the job you have in mind and only pay for the service you need.
-Moreover, skip companies are environmentally aware, meaning that any items you throw out will be recycled where possible; ensuring the minimum of waste will reach landfill sites.
+Moreover, a skip hire company environmentally aware, meaning that any items you throw out will be recycled where possible; ensuring the minimum of waste will reach landfill sites.